HasanChamok/Talent-Pro---Hasan/README.md

 4. Now the virtual environment is created.
 We have to install all the necessary libraries now by the following command
   > pip install -r requirements.txt       (This command will download all the necessary files that have been added in the requirements.txt file)

-5. Now open the file 'web
+5. Now open the file 'webNew.py' by the command --> python webNew.py

+6. After waiting for few minutes this will run and give a local ip address .

+7. Open the address to access the website

+8. Now select a **front facing image** of a boy or girl to detect the gender using this website.